 4. Managing Diabetes

-Did you know that your breath can give interesting clues to your overall health?
-For people with diabetes, there are two main causes of bad breath.
-Once you get your diabetes under control and start managing your ketone levels along with your periodontal disease, you should notice your bad breath subsiding.
-(23)(24) People who have diabetes can have a fruity smelling breath or a metallic taste each time they eat.
-This form of bad breath occurs because your body can't produce insulin.
+Did you know that your breath can give insights into your overall health?
+For example, people with type 1 diabetes commonly have fruity smelling breath or a metallic taste each time they eat.
+(24).
+This form of bad breath occurs because the body can't produce insulin.

 When this happens, your cells won't receive the proper amount of glucose they need to perform their tasks, so they switch to burning fat cells.
 This produces ketones, which slowly build up in your urine and blood.
 This can give you the metallic taste, and cause your breath to smell like nail polish remover.
 (25)(26) Diabetics also suffer from high amounts of periodontal disease where the bacteria in your mouth attack your gums and bone.

 Over a billion people around the world smoke, and many of these start at a worryingly young age.
 Unfortunately, there are several links between bad breath and smoking.
 This includes both cigarette and cigar smoking because the tar and tobacco in cigarettes and cigars can stick to your teeth and in your mouth.